Skip to main content

 • Screen for related civil or protective-order filings

-• Coordinate workplace communication with legal strategy
+• Coordinate necessary workplace communication with counsel

 • Map collateral consequences before first court appearance